Last Updated on by Admin LB

 In order to examine the general understandings and principles of the legal sphere, the CLAT consortium has introduced this section.
 This section mainly includes the study of basic law concepts like Law of Torts, Law of Contracts, Criminal law, legal maxims, constitutional law, important Supreme court judgments etc.

-The total number of questions that appear in the examination is 50, which constitutes ¼ of the entire number of questions.
+35-39 questions or roughly 25% of the paper are asked from legal reasoning.
 Therefore, a focused and detailed study can help a student fetch marks easily and act as a plus point for the applicants.

 General Knowledge and Current affairs

-This section can turn out to be a nightmare for some but for those who can inculcate the habit of reading newspaper every day and be updated about the current happenings in the world can easily beat other applicants during the examination.
+This section can turn out to be a nightmare for some but for those who can inculcate the habit of reading the newspaper every day and being updated about the current happenings in the world can easily beat other applicants during the examination.

 All you need to do is ‘READ, READ AND READ’.